kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4902-delete-oom-pods/README.md

 ## Proposal

-The proposal is to add `--experimental-deletion` to the VPA to enable deletion of pods.
-Currently only as an experimental, or beta feature.
+The proposal is to add `--delete-on-eviction-error` to the VPA to enable deletion of pods.

-To add a bit of configuration an additional flag, `--experimental-deletion-threshold`, should be addedd.
+To add a bit of configuration an additional flag, `--delete-on-eviction-error-threshold`, should be addedd.
+This value compared to the amount of restarts a pod has gone through.
+The deletion wil only be allowed if the amount of restarts exceeds the threshold.
+This is to further ensure that only pods get deleted that are consistently crashing.

 ## Design Details